 It’s pretty safe to assume the American and Mexican cards were printed in the same sheet configurations since a lot of Topps Mexican Panels exist; Robert Edward Auctions sold 252 of them in their 2020 Fall Auction for $6300.

-Ragsdale thought that the sheet with 11 of the 12 dirty dozen cards may have been short-printed or cards from that sheet weren’t inserted into the packs that made their way to the U.S. market.
-You see, a bunch of cases or cards showed up in the U.S. in the early 90s since, as PSA wrote, American football wasn’t popular in Mexico, so a lot of material sat in the factory until 1980 when a dealer named Steve Freedman bought the stock.
+Ragsdale thought that the sheet with 11 of the 12 dirty dozen cards may have been short-printed, or cards from that sheet weren’t inserted into the packs that made their way to the U.S. market.
+You see, a bunch of cases or cards showed up in the U.S. in the early 90s, since, as PSA wrote, American football wasn’t popular in Mexico, so a lot of material sat in the factory until 1980 when a dealer named Steve Freedman bought the stock.
 He sat on it for a few years before selling it off.
-By the way, you can see all the unopened material from the set, including a few cases, on the Unopened Archive.

 I think because Topps cut the cards with a perforated system and because some people believe that the cards were torn apart manually before being inserted into packs, there is a slight chance these 12 cards got damaged more often (either off the press or by hand) and were discarded before packaging.
 But, the more likely situation is what Jim Ragsdale suggested, collation and packaging of the cards that came to the United States via Steve Freedman didn’t include these cards (he’s opened 172 boxes) – quality assurance at the Mexican plant may have been abysmal.

-Now let’s move on to the current market for the dirty dozen 1977 Topps Mexican football cards.
-PSA has graded almost 12k 1977 Topps Mexican cards (that count includes panels), so about 20-22 for each card.
+Now, let’s move on to the current market for the dirty dozen 1977 Topps Mexican football cards.
+PSA has graded just over 12.6k 1977 Topps Mexican cards (that count includes panels), so about 23-24 for each card.
 And you can see in the pop report picture below that the typical grade for these cards is in the 7/8 range, followed by Ex-Mt 6 (ZERO Gem Mint 10s!).

 PSA graded most panels as Authentic, which slightly biases the pop report.
 Also, a general hobby truth is that pricier cards tend to get graded more often, skewing pop report data.
 So if a person has one of the dirty dozen, they’re incentivized to get it graded, but that may not be true of every card.